Ezandora/Guide/README.md

 The script will inform you of many resources you have - free runaways, hipster fights, semi-rares, etc. - and ideas on what to use them on.
 There is preliminary support for the florist friar and what to pull.

-It also works in aftercore:
+It also works in aftercore.
+Screenshots:

 [![Aftercore](https://raw.github.com/Ezandora/Guide/master/Images/Aftercore%20Small.png)](https://raw.github.com/Ezandora/Guide/master/Images/Aftercore.png)

-In-run screenshots:

 [![No IOTM character](https://raw.github.com/Ezandora/Guide/master/Images/No%20IOTM%20character%20Small.png)](https://raw.github.com/Ezandora/Guide/master/Images/No%20IOTM%20character.png)
 [![BIG Day 2 end](https://raw.github.com/Ezandora/Guide/master/Images/BIG%20Day%202%20End%20Small.png)](https://raw.github.com/Ezandora/Guide/master/Images/BIG%20Day%202%20End.png)